UW-GAC/SISG_WGS_Data_Analysis/index.md

 ## Course Schedule and Materials

-The exact timing of the schedule is subject to change, depending on the amount of discussion we have in class. <br>
+We strongly encourage everyone to ask questions and engage in the discussion in class.
+Therefore, the exact timing of the schedule is subject to change, depending on the amount of time we end up spending on each topic. <br>
-Coffee breaks are daily from 10:00am-10:30am and 3:00pm-3:30pm.
-Lunch break is daily from 12:00pm-1:30pm.
+- Coffee breaks are daily from 10:00am-10:30am and 3:00pm-3:30pm

-**Wednesday, June 10th**
+- Lunch break is daily from 12:00pm-1:30pm.

+**Wednesday (half-day)**

 | Topic | Materials |
 | --- | --- |